Soteriology – Salvation Series – Justification

 Infants and Unreached People

 What about those who never got to hear about the message for salvation?
 Most theologians address this issue with the following: Jesus was very clear when he said:

-If you where blind (or didnt know), you would have no guilt, you would have no knowledge of things you should do to keep from being guilty.
-So is it better to have never heard about salvation, or about what Jesus did?
+If you were blind (or didn’t know), you would have no guilt, you would have no knowledge of things you should do to keep from being guilty.
+So, is it better to have never heard about salvation, or about what Jesus did?
 Not at all, it would be better to know about the disease so you can receive to cure.

 For those who reject the cure, it only reveals what’s really in their heart, that they only love darkness and have no desire for God.
 For those who never know about the cure, they will die.